 According to data from social media scheduling platform SproutSocial, 91% of consumers who follow a brand on social media will also visit the brand’s website, 89% will make a purchase and 85% will make a coveted word-of-mouth recommendation.

-Social media provides numerous channels through which you can share your blogs and newsletters, benefit from word of mouth, get exposure to new markets and dip a toe in hot trends and national conversations.
+Social media provides numerous channels through which you can share owned media, get exposure to new markets and dip a toe in hot trends and national conversations.
 Some marketing experts, however, don’t think social platforms technically qualify as a type of owned media because you are subject to the terms of agreement and content guidelines issued by those third-party companies.

 Advertising Regulations for Cannabusinesses